The Role of Cybersecurity in Enterprise Risk Management (ERM)

 Continuous monitoring and reporting

 Continuous monitoring and real-time reporting are essential for enterprise risk management to be truly effective.
-This approach enables organizations to maintain a clear, up-to-date view of potential cybersecurity threats and their impact, allowing for rapid response to new and emerging risks.
-Regular monitoring helps ensure that your security controls remain effective and aligned with evolving risks.
+This approach enables organizations to maintain a clear, up-to-date view of potential cyber threats and their impact, allowing for rapid response to new and emerging risks.
+By integrating real-time visibility, organizations can ensure a proactive stance in their ERM efforts, identifying risks early and making swift adjustments to mitigate them before they escalate.

 Quantification and measurement